ChristopherCautivar/simple-todo-webapp/README.md

 <img src='./earlyAppModel.jpg' title='EarlyAppModel' alt='A model of the ui'>

 <img src='./appMockup.jpg' title='AppMockup' alt='A Mockup of the ui generated using bootstrap and css rules'>

+## Note about browser compatibility
+This webapp uses javascript features that are not compatible with any Internet Explorer or Samsung Internet web browsers.